Webhook (v2)

 Webhook Request body

-Webhook's payload can be specified in this section.
-The dropdown menu allows to specify the content type of it:
+You specify the Webhook payload in this section.
+The dropdown menu allows you to specify the content type:

 Primary response